aerospacemc/space-debris-tracker/BRANCH_INFO.md

-# Branch: Phase 4: Refinement and Expansion
+# Branch: Phase 4: Refinement and Expansion - Advanced Conjunction Analysis

 Purpose: This repository serves as the home for code developed and tested specifically for Phase 4 of the project.